DMvers/IGMOST2/README.md

 MODEL_Vdis.xml

-Change the "name" characteristic on line 3 of the models to the following for the default settings to workBvul Binf
+Change the "name" characteristic on line 3 of the models to the following for the default settings to work

+Bvul

+Binf

 Blong